Links

 Who We Are

 Pittsburgh Association of School Retirees (PghASR) is a Chapter of the Pennsylvania Association of School Retirees (PASR).
-Membership is available to any person receiving a pension from Pennsylvania Public School Employee Retirement System (PSERS).
-Associate Membership is also available to any person who is interested in the work of the Chapter, who is a retired school employee from a non-public school, who is an active school employee age 50 or older, or who is a spouse of an active member.
+Our active PASR/PghASR membership is open to any person retired from any educational institution in the state of PA.
+Our associate membership is open to any person interested in the work of PASR/PghASR; any active school employee and any spouse of an active member of PASR/PghASR.
 To find out more about PASR visit their website at pasr.org.

 | PghASR Officers | |||